Agreement Terms & Conditions

 - is or becomes insolvent or is declared insolvent; or

-- convenes a meeting or makes or proposes to make any arrangement or composition with its creditors;
+- convenes a meeting to make or proposes to make any payment arrangement or work-out with its creditors;

 - an administrator, administrative receiver, liquidator, receiver, trustee, manager or similar is appointed over any of the assets of the other party;

-19.4 The Provider may terminate this Agreement immediately by giving written notice to the Customer if:
+19.4 As provided in 4.11, the Provider may terminate this Agreement immediately by giving written notice to the Customer if:

 - any amount due to be paid by the Customer to the Provider under the Agreement is unpaid by the due date and remains unpaid upon the date that that written notice of termination is given; and